Swallowing difficultyDysphagia; Impaired swallowing; Choking - food; Globus sensation

 It is important to learn how to eat and drink safely.
-Not swallowing correctly may lead to choking or breathing food or liquid into your main airway.
+Incorrect swallowing may lead to choking or breathing food or liquid into your main airway.
 This can lead to pneumonia.

-- Your health care provider may suggest changes to your diet.
+- Your provider may suggest changes to your diet.
 You may also get a special liquid diet to help you stay healthy.

 - You may need to learn new chewing and swallowing techniques.